ibm-cloud-docs/vpc/vsi-profile-details-high-memory-gen3.md

     - Uses Q35 hardware type when in secure boot mode is enabled.
 - Cloud networking: virtio
 - Block boot volume: virtio
     - Exception: vscsi for most Windows-based instances.
-However, Windows instances that run on second-generation storage volumes, are secure boot enabled, and are running Windows Server 2022 or newer, use virtio.
+However, Windows instances that run on second-generation storage volumes, and Windows instances with secure boot enabled that run Windows Server 2022 or newer, use virtio.
 - Block data volumes: virtio
 - Instance storage: virtio